 The state-of-the-art, 90-seat, Digistar-6 planetarium is owned and operated by the School District of Waukesha.
 With the new, high-definition laser projection system, guests can fly through the rings of Saturn, land spacecraft on Mars and travel at light speed to stars and distant galaxies... all without leaving their seats!

-Find helpful information on Native Plant Identification, Invasive Species, and our Annual Plant Sale!
+Find helpful information on Native Plant Identification and Invasive Species control.

 Throughout the year, Retzer Nature Center offers a number of Special Events.
 Find out more about what is coming up next!